mtreinish/ciml/README.rst

 hyper-parameters:

-* Cache raw data (dstat CSV files) and run metadata from OpenStack log server and `test result database<https://docs.openstack.org/infra/system-config/logstash.html#subunit2sql>`_.
+* Cache raw data (dstat CSV files) and run metadata from OpenStack log server and `test result database`_.
 After this step, everything else may be done offline, as only cached data will be used
 * Build a normalized dataset, split into training, dev and test.
 This step allows to define the number of samples, the level of downsampling (in any)